Bioconductor/BBS/README.md

 ## What builds where

-As of December 2017, the Linux and Windows builders are in the Roswell Park DMZ and the Mac builders are in MacStadium.
+As of June 2021, the Linux builders are in the DFCI DMZ, the Windows builders are in the Roswell Park DMZ, and the Mac builders are in MacStadium.

-There are plans to purchase new Mac hardware in the next 6 months and bring the Mac builders to the in-house DMZ.

 ### About the build machines.

 There are three build machines each for release and devel.

-* Linux (Ubuntu 16.04 LTS)
+* Linux (Ubuntu 20.04 LTS)
-* Windows Server 2012
+* Windows Server (2019 Standard for devel and 2012 R2 Standard for release)
-* Mac OX X 10.16.6 (El Capitan)
+* Mac OS X 10.14.6 (Mojave)

 ### How the build machines are organized.